IshaTr/redux-for-beginners/README.md

 ## princliples
 1. Every data is stored in a single object that is called state or state tree.
 2. The state tree is redundant i.e. you can't write anything to it or modify it.
-To update the state you must dispatch an action
+To change the state tree you must dispatch an action